 Though these macaroons have the same flavor profile as the other macaroons, they are definitely different.
 As one would expect, the sweetened condensed milk and flour add a denser, more cookie like texture to the macaroons.

-You can make them even smaller if you want.
-Just decrease the baking time a bit and watch the coconut flakes on the tops of the macaroons, you want them to be golden brown.
+Then watch the coconut flakes on the tops of the macaroons.
+You want for them to be golden brown.

 Macaroons can be stored in an airtight container at room temperature for up to a week.
 For longer storage, freeze them for up to 3 months.